 • presence or absence in children disability.

-If a family has a child between the ages of 18 and 24 who is receiving education, then an important role will be played by form of education.
-It will depend on her whether or not the right to provide benefits.
+If the family has a child aged 18 to 24 who is receiving education, then an important role will be played form of education.
+The presence or absence of the right to provide benefits will depend on it.

-The amount of the social tax deduction for teaching children is 50000 rubles per year on each of them.
-This is the maximum amount spent on training, from which 13% can be returned.
+Amount of social tax deduction for teaching children amounts to 50,000 rubles per year for each of them.
+This is the maximum amount spent on training, from which you can return 13%.
 This will amount to 6500 rubles per year(50,000 × 13% = 6500).

-When paying for treatment or the purchase of medicines prescribed by a doctor from the List approved by Decree of the Government of the Russian Federation No. 201 dated March 19, 2001, a total deduction is due up to 120000 rubles per year.
-Thus, in a year you can return 15600 rubles(120000 × 13% = 15600).
-In this amount deductions not included for expensive treatment and education of children (at the same time, the payment for studies by a brother or sister is included in the mentioned 120 thousand).
+When paying for treatment or the purchase of medications prescribed by a doctor from the List approved by Decree of the Government of the Russian Federation No. 201 of March 19, 2001, a total deduction of up to 120,000 rubles per year.
+Thus, you can return it in a year 15600 rubles(120000 × 13% = 15600).
+In this amount deductions not included for expensive treatment and education of children (in this case, tuition fees for a brother or sister are included in the mentioned 120 thousand).

 Attention

 If the treatment is expensive, there is no formal limit.
-However, the refund amount will always be limited to the scope of paid personal income tax for the year in which tuition or treatment was paid.
-It will not be possible to “return” more than was transferred to the state in the form of tax.
+However, the refund amount will always be limited by the amount of personal income tax paid for the year in which tuition or treatment was paid.
+It will not be possible to “return” more than was transferred to the state in the form of taxes.

-According to paragraph 4 of part 1 of Art.
-218 of the Tax Code (TC) of the Russian Federation, the state puts standard child deductions in the following amounts:
+According to clause 4, part 1, art.
+218 of the Tax Code (TC) of the Russian Federation, the state provides standard deductions for children in the following amounts:

-• on 1400 rubles on the first and second child;
+• By 1400 rubles on first And second child;

-• 3000 rubles- on the third and each of subsequent children.
+• 3000 rubles- on third and each of subsequent children.

-You can apply for a standard tax deduction at the place of work, and it will be provided monthly until the child reaches the age of majority (or up to 24 years of age in full-time education).
-At the same time, a new statement and supporting documents does not need to be applied every year!
+A standard tax deduction can be issued at the place of work, and it will be provided monthly until the child reaches the age of majority (or until the age of 24 in full-time education).
+In this case, a new application and supporting documents no need to apply every year!

 (28600 — 13%) + 1400 = 26282 rub.

-The single parent has the right to double standard deduction.
-It is important to understand that the dissolution of a marriage does not mean the absence of another parent, which means that each of them can reduce the tax burden, but in the usual amount.
+The only parent has the right to double standard deduction.
+It is important to understand that divorce does not mean the absence of the other parent, which means each of them can reduce the tax burden, but in the usual amount.

-The employee is also entitled to a double tax deduction for each of the children if the other parent or guardian formally refused to issue benefits at their place of employment.
+The employee is also provided with a double tax deduction for each of the children if the second parent or guardian officially refused to formalize benefits at your place of employment.

-Upon marriage the double deduction for the previously single parent is replaced by a regular one, but in this case, the spouse is also entitled to the standard tax credit.
-Moreover, children from previous marriages will be counted for each spouse.
+Upon marriage The double deduction for the previously single parent is replaced by a regular one, but in this case the standard tax benefit is also given to the spouse.
+Moreover, children from previous marriages will be taken into account for each spouse.

 Example.
-If Demidov K., who is the father of a ten-year-old daughter, married V. Kudryashova, who has a three-year-old son, and they had twins, then it is believed that each of the spouses now four children.
+If Demidov K., who is the father of a ten-year-old daughter, married V. Kudryashova, who has a three-year-old son, and they had twins, then it is considered that each of the spouses now has four children each.

 40000 — 13% = 34800 rub.— Demidov’s initial salary;